What Do We Mean When We Talk About Data Storytelling?: How Researchers Have Conceptualized Data Storytelling

 \subsubsection{What Is Being Told in Data Storytelling?}

-This theme was applied to 79/\ndefinition~definitions, derived from the descriptions in these definitions that stated what data storytelling should communicate.
+This theme was applied to \textbf{123/\nconceptualization}~conceptualizations, derived from the descriptions in these conceptualizations that stated what data storytelling should communicate.
 There were two codes, \textit{Data} and \textit{Beyond Data}, under this theme.
-The first code \textbf{Data (62/79)} was applied to definitions that stated data storytelling was grounded on data.
-50 of them only discussed data-related information.
+The first code \textbf{Data Facts and Insights (101)} was applied to conceptualizations that stated data storytelling was grounded in data.
 They argued that data storytelling should convey data, insights from data analysis, or even the data analysis process (e.g., \cite{a138wilkerson2021reflective}).
-The second code \textbf{Beyond Data (29/79)} was applied to definitions that argued data storytelling concerned higher-level messages beyond data, such as ``thought-provoking opinions''~\cite{lee2015more}, ``specific questions''~\cite{a189pozdniakov2023teachers}, and ``intended stories''~\cite{hullman2011visualization}.
-17 of them only emphasized higher-level messages, while 12 of them highlighted both data and beyond data messages.
+The second code \textbf{Beyond Data (39)} was applied to conceptualizations that argued data storytelling concerned higher-level messages beyond data, such as \emph{thought-provoking opinions}~\cite{lee2015more}, \emph{specific questions}~\cite{a189pozdniakov2023teachers}, and \emph{intended stories}~\cite{hullman2011visualization}.
+84 conceptualizations only discussed data-related information.
+22 emphasized higher-level messages.
+17 highlighted both data and beyond-data messages.